-Figure A153: Real-Time RSG Payments by Conduct South Region, by Commitment Reason, 2018
+Figure A159: Real-Time RSG Payments by Conduct

 Prior to June 2015, the RSG mitigation measures included conduct tests that were performed on each bid parameter individually and employed a \$50 per MW impact threshold.
-In contrast, the voltage and local reliability (VLR) mitigation utilizes a conduct test based on the aggregate asoffered production cost of a resource.
+In contrast, the voltage and local reliability (VLR) mitigation utilizes a conduct test based on the aggregate as-offered production cost of a resource.
 This method recognizes the joint impact of all of the resources' offer parameters.
-When units committed for VLR require an RSG payment, every dollar of increased production costs will translate to an additional dollar of RSG, so the conduct test also serves as an impact test.
+When units committed for VLR require an RSG payment, every dollar of increased production cost will translate to an additional dollar of RSG, so the conduct test also serves as an impact test.

 In late June 2015, FERC approved a \$25 or 25 percent conduct test for constraint commitments patterned after the VLR mitigation framework and eliminated the impact test.
-This approach has improved the effectiveness of the RSG mitigation measures.
+In August 2018, FERC approved MISO's mitigation authority for resources committed for the RDT in MISO South that employs the same mitigation measures as for resources committed for transmission congestion.44 These changes have improved the effectiveness of the RSG mitigation measures.